-Gisele Bundchen fires back in feud with Brazilian minister
+Gisele Bundchen fires back in feud with Brazilian Minister

-RIO DE JANEIRO (AP) — Brazilian supermodel-turned-environmental activist Gisele Bundchen is responding to criticism from a Cabinet minister.
+RIO DE JANEIRO (AP) — Brazilian supermodel turned environmental activist Gisele Bundchen is pushing back against the agricultural minister in her homeland, along the way wading into a growing debate about the future of the Amazon.

-Agriculture Minister Tereza Cristina Dias accused Bundchen of tainting the country’s image abroad.
-Speaking in a radio interview Monday, the minister called the super model a “bad Brazilian” for denouncing deforestation.
+The brouhaha began Monday when Minister Tereza Cristina Dias accused Bundchen of tainting the country’s image abroad.
+During a radio interview, Dias called the supermodel a “bad Brazilian” for denouncing deforestation and said the model should be promoting Brazil’s agriculture and industries.

-Bundchen responded late Wednesday with a statement saying she would “be happy to announce positive actions” taken toward sustainable development.
+Late Wednesday, Bundchen wrote a measured response, saying she would “be happy to announce positive actions” taken toward sustainable development.

-In her post, Bundchen says that she is surprised her name was mentioned negatively and that her criticisms of deforestation in Brazil have been based on science.
+In her letter, Bundchen said she was surprised by the derogatory mention.
+She said her criticisms, which included a series of Tweets last year, were based on science and came from a “worried Brazilian citizen.”

 Most Read Entertainment Stories